arfc/moltres/README.md

 ```

 You may also compile a debug version of Moltres by running `METHOD=dbg make
 -j8`.
+Note that you should replace `8` with the number of processors available
+on your machine.

+## Testing

+To ensure that Moltres is functioning properly, run `./run_tests -j8` from the
+root of the Moltres directory.

 ## Development

 If you ever want to contribute changes to the Moltres repository, make sure you
-run `./scripts/install-format-hook.sh` before making any commits.
+run `scripts/install-format-hook.sh` before making any commits.
 This will
 ensure that any commits you make adhere to the MOOSE/Moltres C++ style.

 ## Contact

 Contact Alex Lindsay at al007@illinois.edu for more information or
 even better, please post to our discussion list at